 You Might Want To Choose Amerisleep If:

-- You Like A Slight Sinking Into The Mattress Feel– With the majority of Amerisleep’s models, you feel that you sink into the mattress just a bit (especially when compared to with Saatva).
+- You Like A Slight Sinking Into The Mattress Feel– With the majority of Amerisleep’s models, people will feel that they sink into the mattress just a bit (especially when compared to with Saatva).
 It is a more pure memory foam feel.
-If you are used to this and like it, Amerisleep might be the way to go.
+If people are used to this and like it, Amerisleep might be the way to go.

 - You Want Options– Amerisleep developed 5 different models to cater to all the different types of sleepers.
-If you have other-than-average sleeping preferences, then this can be especially helpful in making sure you get the right mattress for you.
+If someone has other-than-average sleeping preferences, then this can be especially helpful in making sure people get the right mattress for them.

-- Motion Transfer Is A Big Issue For You– If you sleep with a partner, then you might want to consider how the mattress you are looking at does at isolating motion.
+- Motion Transfer Is A Big Issue For You– If someone sleeps with a partner, then they might want to consider how the mattress they are looking at does at isolating motion.
 Amerisleep mattresses do an exceptional job with this.
 Saatva performs fairly well, but Amerisleep typically does better at isolating motion.

 Learn more in my Amerisleep review.